andrewraim/sigexUI/notes/main.md

 	   spent in `mvar.midcast`.
 I wonder if the performance can be improved, e.g. by writing it in C++, but this looks like it would be an involved effort.

 	a.
 For the MLE function, it would be useful to let the user pass a control object for the optimizer.
 This would let users set the trace level, for example, so that the `debug` flag (which seems to print the likelihood value each time it's computed) may not be necessary.

 	a.
 Some functions appear to take arguments that should not be necessary.
 For example, `sigex.psi2par` takes a dataset, but data should not be needed to transform the parameters to another representation.

 	a.
 Many places in sigex return lists that would benefit from labels.
 An example of this is `getGCD`.
 The first element of the return value could be labeled `L` and the second element could be labeled `D` or `D_vec`.
 	   This would help with readability and maintainability of the code.

+	a.
+The `meaninit` function seems like it could be more general.
+For example, the user could prepare the covariate themself (maybe with some helper functions from us) and pass them into the model.

+	a.
+I noticed some places where sigex catches errors and returns error codes.
+	   It might be better if it just let the errors be thrown so that they propogate up to someone else who will handle them.

 1. Make sure S4 is being used properly within a package
 	a.
 Exported correctly?